grafana/grafana/docs/sources/auth/overview.md

 # The lifetime (days) an authenticated user can be inactive before being required to login at next visit.
 Default is 7 days.
 login_maximum_inactive_lifetime_days = 7

-# The maximum lifetime (days) an autenticated user can be logged in since login time before being required to login.
+# The maximum lifetime (days) an authenticated user can be logged in since login time before being required to login.
 Default is 30 days.
 login_maximum_lifetime_days = 30

 # How often should auth tokens be rotated for authenticated users when being active.
 The default is each 10 minutes.